 Panorama Tours offers several different options for a Sound of Music Tour in Salzburg.
 You can even book a private custom full day Sound of Music Tour from Vienna if you are not staying in Salzburg.
 Pricing for 2018 Sound of Music Tours in Salzburg starts at 45 Euro per person.

 I hope these tips help make choosing the best Sound of Music Tour to take in Salzburg a little bit easier.

 We were fortunate to have so many amazing experiences in Europe.
-If you’re planning a trip and would like to learn more about about what we did and lessons we learned, you can see our family trip to Europe itinerary here, find all of our travel posts in our travel gallery, and read some of our most popular posts here:
+If you’re planning a trip and would like to learn more about about what we did and lessons we learned, you can see our family trip to Europe itinerary here.

 Have you signed up for our newsletter?
 Don’t miss out on getting all of the latest from Pink Peppermint Design delivered right to your inbox each week.
-Click here to subscribe to our newsletter. 🙂 And, if you’re on Instagram, Facebook, and Pinterest come join me there too.
+Click here to subscribe to our newsletter and get access to our entire library of over 50 free printables.
+And, if you’re on Instagram, Facebook, and Pinterest come join me there too.
 I love to share tons of daily inspiration.

 - Best Hotels in the Cotswolds : Thyme Hotel Southrop England

 - The Best Place to Stay on Oahu : Halekulani Hotel